Astro Farm: Re-airings

 The series was repeated on CITV until 1996 and then aired on Nickelodeon in 1997.
-Nickelodeon aired the first series as it was the only one to be remastered by CINAR, purchased FilmFair London and remastered the studio's shows.
+Nickelodeon aired only the first series, as it was the only one remastered by CINAR after it acquired FilmFair London and remastered the studio's shows.

 Home media

 In the United Kingdom, in 1992, Pickwick Video originally released two VHS tapes of the series, containing Series 1 episodes.
 Those were reissued in 1995 by Carlton Home Entertainment.